fasrc/puppet-export/README.md

 This is a simple defined type that can be used to populate /etc/exports.

-The type depends on functions in [puppet's stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
+The type depends on functions in [puppet's stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) and [concat](https://github.com/puppetlabs/puppetlabs-concat) modules.

 Usage
 -----